M1Sh0u/pStrength/README.md

 =========
 We have developed a jQuery plugin which can help you adding a password strength feature to your own accounts forms.

+Visit the pStrength official page for an working demo @ https://accountspassword.com/password-strength-jquery-plugin

 ##Plugin defaults##

 ```